marinebon/ioos_jekyll_theme/_pages/jekyll.md

 gem install bundler
 ```

-- Checkout the 'gh-pages' branch of the ioos_jekyll_theme GitHub repo to get this example code.
+- Clone the ioos_jekyll_theme GitHub repo ('gh-pages' branch) to get this example code.
 This will include a
 git submodule reference to the 'master' branch which includes the theme itself.

 ```